DukeStatSci/labs-bayes-modeling/README.md

 # labs-bayes-modeling

-Labs for STA 360, 601, and 602, developed by Becky Tang and Jordan Bryan
+Labs for STA 360, 601, and 602, developed by Becky Tang and Jordan Bryan under the advisement of Dr. Alex Volfovsky.